Your Ultimate Guide to Affiliate Commissions

 - Online Poker: $40–$120

 CPA FTD works best for paid media channels where you need fast and predictable returns on ad spend.
+For deeper coverage, see the CPA marketing fundamentals guide.

 Hybrid — CPA + RevShare | CPA $50–$150 + RevShare 20–30%

 A combined structure: you receive a reduced upfront CPA fee plus an ongoing RevShare percentage on the same players.
-Hybrid deals allow affiliates to recover initial costs quickly while building long-term recurring income.
+Hybrid commission model deals allow affiliates to recover initial costs quickly while building long-term recurring income.
 Popular among influencers and content creators with consistent, engaged audiences.

 RevShare Commissions